JaiswalRajatj/Django-Todo-App/README.md

 - Mark tasks as complete or pending
 - View a list of all tasks with status indicators
 - Responsive user interface with clear task management flow
+- Priority: Dockerized setup shows how Docker runs the Django application using containers.

 ## Requirements